andhikatrihazra/Himatic_Competition-Inventory/README.md

 ## 🚀 Installation Steps

-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project on your local machine / device:

 1. **Clone the Repository**:
    ```bash